 command, we used iwconfig

 command to set the monitor mode.
-But now it is deprecated and still, you can find iwconfig preinstalled in some Linux distributions.
+But now it is deprecated, and you can still find iwconfig preinstalled in some Linux distributions.

 If you want to know more about network commands that are deprecated in 2022, then you can refer to the List of Deprecated Linux Commands.